jooyoungseo/jladown/README.md

     editing the `index.Rmd` file are provided in the “Using the template (index.Rmd)” section.

-4. Finally, render the template to a document by clicking the “Knit” button at the top of the `index.Rmd` document.
-The result should be a PDF document which appears like the document below.

-![choosing the jladown R Markdown project template](img/4-jla-render.png)

-To render a document to a different output type, click the down arrow to the right of the “Knit” button, and select either the gitbook or Word document format.

 ### For non-RStudio users

 For non-RStudio users (or those looking to use the command line), you